13 Heartbreaking Signs Of A Toxic Relationship

 6. They practice emotional blackmail.

 This behavior is far more calculating than just making a verbal demand.
-This toxic vampire manipulates you through fear, guilt, shame, or even false compassion in order to get what they want.
+This person manipulates you through fear, guilt, shame, or even false compassion in order to get what they want.

 They might say something like, “If you really love me, you wouldn’t spend the evening with the guys tonight,” or “If you were any kind of friend, you come over here right now when I need you.”